Dateline: Dubai, United Arab Emirates

-Turkey actually has does have a legitimate citizenship program; I would consider it a hybrid between the commoditization of a citizenship by investment and the hands-on restrictions and approvals of a citizenship by exception scheme.
-By investing in real estate, anyone can become a Turkish citizen, although there is a certain order to follow if you want to do so as affordably and easily as possible.
+Turkey actually does have a legitimate citizenship program; we would consider it a hybrid between the commoditization of citizenship through investment programs and the hands-on restrictions and approvals of citizenship by exception scheme.
+By investing in real estate, anyone can acquire citizenship by investment in Turkey, although there is a certain order to follow if you want to do so as affordably and easily as possible.
 However, one scammy website suggested that – merely because some people preferred to make a donation rather than tying up cash – the Turkish government was willing to mint anyone a citizen in exchange for a 75,000 euro donation.
 That is false.

 I will do my best to update this list if new programs become available, or if new details are available.
-And, of course, if you’re one of the promoters of one of these programs, I would love for you to contact me and point to the specific law that authorizes what you’re offering.
+And, of course, if you’re one of the promoters of one of these programs, we would love for you to contact us and point to the specific law that authorizes what you’re offering.
 You can contact us by clicking here.

 This list excludes the most obvious (and, for many, useless) passport programs like those in African countries that are more often used by Chinese citizens.
-I highly doubt you were considering a Guinea-Bissau passport, even despite their weird approval for visa-free travel to Serbia last year.
-Nor do I expect anyone reading to be in search of a Gambian passport.
+We highly doubt you were considering a Guinea-Bissau passport, even despite their weird approval for visa-free travel to Serbia last year.
+Nor do we expect anyone reading to be in search of a Gambian passport.

 The point is that there are plenty of fuzzy or downright illegitimate offers for second passports.
-As someone who has spent more than a decade traveling the world to learn the true story and obtain multiple citizenships in a legal way, I can tell you that internet research is often more harmful than helpful.
+As someone who has spent more than a decade traveling the world to learn the true story and obtained multiple citizenships in a legal way, we can tell you that internet research is often more harmful than helpful.

-There are a number of ways to get legal second passports, which I cover here, and I strongly suggest you follow those, even if they seem less sexy, easy, or cheap.
+There are a number of ways to get legal second passports, which we cover here, and we strongly suggest you follow those, even if they seem less sexy, easy, or cheap.